jzedillo/jzedillo.github.io/_posts/2026-05-10-CanvasBreach.md

 - The incident disrupted schools and universities during critical academic periods, including finals and assignment deadlines

 ## Description
 On May 8th, 2026, Instructure, the parent company of Canvas learning management system, was involved in a major ransom breach.
 The breach was carried out by the Advanced Persitant Threat (APT) group ShinyHunters, who claimed to have stolen approximately 3.65 TB of data.
+ShinyHunter's has been around since 2020 specializing in large-scale data theft and extortion and has been linked to numerous high-profile attacks.

-Shiny has been around since 2020 .... and this is their first huge shift in cyberattacks, targeting a critical sector during critical academic periods.
+The attack represents a notable evolution in their targeting strategy as this is a huge shift in cyberattacks, targeting a critical sector during critical academic periods.

 The group threatened to publicly leak the stolen information on their Dedicated Leak Site (DLS) and defaced Canvas login portals until a ransom agreement was met by Instructure.